 flowers are done blooming as this plant blooms on old wood.

-They prefer light shade and don't like to dry.
+They prefer light shade and don't like dry soil.

 Adding a Hydrangea plant to your yard will add a lot of

 beauty and elegance.
-And the blooms last until late summer when not too
+And the blooms last until late summer and sometimes into fall when not too

 much else is blooming.